wpilibsuite/allwpilib/design-docs/modes.md

 # Trades

+- Overall naming: mode? routine? opmode?

+- Naming of mode functions? start-periodic-end, vs init-periodic-exit (2015 FRC PeriodicRobot), vs init-execute-end (2015 FRC Command), vs init-start-loop-stop (2015 FTC OpMode; note init behaves like the constructor here)

+- For matches, should we construct teleop at the same time as auto?
+If we do that, we probably need a disabledStart() or 2015 FTC opmode style init(), and don't run disabledPeriodic for both.

 # Unresolved Questions

 - FRC SendableChooser has a "default" option set by robot code.
 Do we want something similar here or should it be 100% DS driven?
 It's kind of nice to be able to set a default (e.g. via a `setDefaultAutonomousMode(String)` function in `Robot`), but also might be a little fragile since it's name based.
 If it's done via annotation, what happens if multiple annotations are marked as default?